 With that in mind, I found it very strange that during the editing of this article my Exercise metric’s arrow suddenly flipped to the positive.
 This was despite me only having done one day of exercise for one minute longer than the average; not quite the 11 weeks of incremental improvements that my Trends goal had previously been recommending to me.
 The Activity app doesn’t surface much raw data on its calculations, so checking the math is not a simple endeavor.
 The next day I missed a workout and my arrow was back to pointing down, but now I only need to improve for 8 weeks to get back in the app’s good graces.
 I hope Apple sorts these calculations out before iOS 13 ships.

 To get more info on any trend metric, just tap it from the main tab to open a fullscreen view with graphs showing the last year’s worth of weekly averages and the last week’s worth of daily averages.
 For Apple Watch activity ring metrics it will also inform you what percentage of days you’ve closed the ring in the last 90 and the last 365 days.
-Nothing in this view is interactive, so the information density available here is pretty slim.
+You can tap and hold on the graphs to see your exact results on any given week, but overall the information density available here is pretty slim.
 I hope to see Apple improve upon this over time and let us drill down further into these graphs, or adjust the timeframes that are displayed.

 Despite my gripes, Activity Trends is already delivering greater insight into my activity over time than I was getting before.
 I particularly love that Apple is making use of the existing data that I’ve been generating for the last few years, meaning I didn’t have to start fresh even though the feature was just released.
 Seeing the percentage of days in which I’ve delivered on my activity rings is also an excellent new metric, and will help me better focus my personal activity goals.
 I’m looking forward to seeing where Apple takes this feature.
 There’s a lot of potential here, and it doesn’t seem like it should take many iterations for that potential to be realized.
-In the meantime, the Activity app stands ready to deliver some useful new insights when iOS 13 launches, particularly for those who wear the Apple Watch regularly.
+In the meantime, if you wear an Apple Watch regularly, the Activity app stands ready to deliver some useful new insights when iOS 13 launches.

 - Yes in beta 1, yes it was dumb, don’t @ me. ↩︎